 The wary woman, it turns out, is Kele Okereke's mum, and when I eventually get into the house after a few confused phone calls, she greets me with a huge smile.
 "I didn't know who you were!" she says, laughing, as a big drooly French bulldog who I will later learn is called Olive proceeds to affectionately headbutt my ankles.
 Kele, a man so tall I have to crane my neck to catch his eye, ushers Olive away and shakes my hand.
 "Shall we sit in the garden?" he asks, and I follow him through the house, which is all floorboards and high ceilings and freshly painted walls (he's only just moved in with his partner and one-year-old daughter Savannah), to some wooden chairs outside, where we sit in the early autumn breeze.

 I am a little nervous to interview Kele for two reasons.
 First, because I completely rinsed his debut album Silent Alarm and its follow-up A Weekend in the City as a young teen, so it feels weird to now be in his home, meeting his mother, using his toilet, etc. And second, because over the years he's gained a reputation for being kind of "difficult" in interviews.
 And though I suspect this is more hearsay than fact, I decide to break the ice by mentioning it anyway, asking him whether he finds the whole set-up uncomfortable.
 "I think that's a very weird thing to say," he replies slowly, his voice deep and softly spoken.
-"It immediately makes the interviewee put his back up and think 'Is this going to be a fight?
+"It immediately makes the interviewee put his back up and think 'is this going to be a fight?
 Or is this going to be a conversation?'
-It's not my favorite question."
-This, I realize, is probably where he gets that reputation; Kele isn't at all rude or cagey, but he is direct, and speaking to him can sometimes feel as if every claim you make needs to be sufficiently backed up—which is fair enough, I think.
+It's not my favourite question."
+This, I realise, is probably where he gets that reputation; Kele isn't at all rude or cagey, but he is direct, and speaking to him can sometimes feel as if every claim you make needs to be sufficiently backed up – which is fair enough, I think.

 Like a lot of artists, Kele is best known for the music he made at the beginning of his career.
 As part of Bloc Party, he put a voice to that frenetic, buzzy feeling you get when you're young, broke and living in a city like London.
-Their first two albums, released in 2005 and 2007, sound like uneasy night-bus comedowns and minimum wage jobs, like late nights and moldy flats, like those chaotic years in your twenties when all you think about is who you're shagging and how you're going to make rent that month.
+Their first two albums, released in 2005 and 2007, sound like uneasy night-bus comedowns and minimum wage jobs, like late nights and mouldy flats, like those chaotic years in your twenties when all you think about is who you're shagging and how you're going to make rent that month.
 And while later albums Intimacy, Four and Hymns don't shy away from those themes or flourishes, they somehow don't capture that same restlessness, that same headrush-y hybrid of bleakness and euphoria that those first two manage so effortlessly.

 That said, early Bloc Party tracks are more than just raw energy and catchy riffs.
 They also articulate a kind of tenderness and intimacy that is difficult to achieve without descending into cliche or hyperbole.
 Not just with their words (though simple lines like "I'll love you in the morning when you're still hungover" still prick like a pin), but in their melodies too.
 I remember hearing "Two More Years" for the first time, and being floored by how the actual notes alone evoke the unique pain of personal desire in such an affecting way.
-Or how "Positive Tension," a song that might sound like abrasive post punk to a passing listener, has some of the most tender, romantic chords buried between its spiky verses.
-Or how "Sunday", which opens with a bunch of pummeling drums, descends into a kind of hazy-eyed softness, like waking up next to somebody you really like, even though you've got a dry mouth that tastes like old rollies and a banging headache.
+Or how "Positive Tension", a song that might sound like abrasive post punk to a passing listener, has some of the most tender, romantic chords buried between its spiky verses.
+Or how "Sunday", which opens with a bunch of pummelling drums, descends into a kind of hazy-eyed softness, like waking up next to somebody you really like, even though you've got a dry mouth that tastes like old rollies and a banging headache.

 But it's been over ten years since those albums, and Kele doesn't like to dwell on them.
 "All my albums feel slightly uncomfortable to listen to," he explains, shifting in his seat slightly when I bring them up.
 "It's nice on one hand, because you're immediately transported back to where you were when you made the album; the conversations you were having with people, the clubs that you were going to, the music you were listening to, it all comes back.
 But at the same time, you hear the things you'd like to do differently if you had the time.
 There are lots of things from all of our records that I'd like to change.
 But that's just part of the creative process, I guess.
 Luckily, I don't really have to listen to any of our records.
 Maybe when I'm old, I can look back and listen to the journey from start to finish; that might be nice for me, but maybe not for anyone else."